Paris Saint-Germain Transfer News: Ligue 1 champions sign Sergio Rico to stave off goalkeeping crisis | Goal.com

 PSG sign 'keeper Rico as Areola departure nears

-Paris Saint-Germain have signed goalkeeper Sergio Rico on a one-year loan from Sevilla after their No. 1 sat out a Ligue 1 game on Friday.
+Paris Saint-Germain have signed goalkeeper Sergio Rico on a one-year loan from Sevilla after their No.1 Alphonse Areola sat out a Ligue 1 game on Friday.

 Rico spent last season on loan at Fulham in the Premier League but was unable to stave off relegation for the Cottagers.
-He returned to Spain for this season but hasn’t made an appearance in La Liga so far.
+He returned to Spain for this season but has not made an appearance in La Liga so far.

-The French international ‘keeper seems set for a move to Real Madrid and PSG have moved quickly to head off a crisis between the posts.
+The France international keeper reportedly seems set for a move to Real Madrid and PSG have moved quickly to head off a crisis between the posts.

-Marcin Bulka had been the substitute goalie for the French champions at the start of the campaign, but the 19-year-old was called into action for Friday’s game.
+Marcin Bulka had been the substitute keeper for the French champions at the start of the campaign, but the 19-year-old was called into action for Friday’s game.

 Reports have suggested that Areola has had a medical at Real Madrid, with Keylor Navas set to head the other way.